 Common Engine Misfire Symptoms And Causes

-Experiencing engine stalling, rough rides, loss of engine power, and unusual smell and noises from your engine?
-These are common engine misfire symptoms, which happens when one or more of the components necessary for the engine’s combustion deviate from their precise and designated operation.
-This can be incorrect timing of the spark plug or incorrect air and fuel ratio.
+Experiencing engine stalling, rough rides, loss of engine power, and unusual smells and noises from your engine.
+These are common engine misfire symptoms, which happen when one or more of the components necessary for the engine’s combustion deviate from their designated operation.

 What A Misfire Feels Like & How It Happens

 To better understand engine misfire symptoms and causes, you must first understand how a car’s engine works.
-The basics of how an engine operates will set the stage to explain the ways in which it can misfire.
+The basics of how an engine operates will set the stage to explain how it can misfire.

-The engine block is house to engine cylinders, inside of which the pistons move up and down, creating energy.
+The engine block is home to engine cylinders, inside of which the pistons move up and down, creating energy.
 The more cylinders an engine has, the more powerful it is.
-Engines usually have four, six or eight cylinders.
+Engines usually have four, six, or eight cylinders.